 Below are some rates-specific interview questions.
+If you're looking for more general sales and trading interview questions, I've compiled a rather long list here.
 These are the kinds of questions you may get if you're entering into a fixed-placement over the summer at a bank like J.P.
 Morgan (see J.P.
 Morgan S&T interview questions here) or are applying as a full-time analyst.

 Don't worry about getting any questions that are too complex.
 No one expects you to be an absolute expert on everything prior to beginning.

 Your first few years on the job as a trader will largely be for learning, helping, and then slowing initiating yourself into one of the silos listed above.
 Your first few years on the sales side of the desk will largely be learning, helping, and slowly taking over some responsibility for managing clients (and talking more directly with the traders).